 Hathi Gumpha, Ganesh Gumpha and Rani Gumpha are most important among all of the caves.
 As these caves are on high elevation, exploring these cave also provide you a bird view of Bhubaneswar city.
 There is a Jain temple on the top of Khandagiri hill.

-There is a little entry charge for Udaygiri and Khandagiri cave of Rupees 10/- for Indians and 10 dollar for foreign visitor.
+There is a little entry charge for Udayagiri and Khandagiri cave of Rupees 10/- for Indians and 10 USD for foreign visitor.
 Site remains open from Sunrise to Sunset.

 Caves of Udaygiri Hill